 Results are presented in terms of frame-level precision scores for all tasks.
-Specifically, the automaticallycomputed binary indicator functions on the output of the summarization algorithm (Sec.
-VII) are compared to the annotated database ground-truth.
-Precision, i.e., the percentage of correctly detected salient frames given the ground-truth labeling to salient/non-salient frames (precision = correctly detected / all detected), best characterizes the frame-level performance on these salient event detection tasks.
-Note that for the intramodal experiments (audio feature and visual feature fusion) the saliency indicator and associated summaries are produced using only the corresponding modality features (audio and visual respectively).
-Various percents of summarization are considered, corresponding to different levels of decision thresholds on the computed saliency curves.
+Specifically, the automatically-computed binary indicator functions on the output of the summarization algorithm (Section VII) are compared with the annotated database ground-truth.
+Precision, i.e., the percentage of correctly detected salient frames given the ground-truth labeling to salient/nonsalient frames (precision = correctly detected/all detected), best characterizes the frame-level performance on these salient event detection tasks.
+Note that, for the intramodal experiments (audio feature and visual feature fusion), the saliency indicator and associated summaries are produced using only the corresponding modality features (audio and visual respectively).
+Various percentages of summarization are considered, corresponding to different levels of decision thresholds on the computed saliency curves.

-Frame precision scores for intra- and intermodal fusion are presented in Table III for summaries that include 20%, 33% and 50% of the original number of frames, and for the tasks of audio feature fusion, visual feature fusion and audio-visual-text saliency fusion.
+Frame precision scores for intra- and intermodal fusion are presented in Table III for summaries that include 20%, 33%, and 50% of the original number of frames, and for the tasks of audio feature fusion, visual feature fusion and audio-visual-text saliency fusion.
 All possible combinations among normalization and fusion schemes are evaluated.
 Best results in each task are shown in bold.
-There are two clear trends across tasks and evaluation settings: a) global normalization (GL-N) significantly outperforms shot-level and scene-level normalization schemes, and b) nonlinear minimum fusion (MI-F) and inverse variance weighting (VA-GL-F, VA-SC-F, VA-SH-F) outperform uniform linear combination (LE-F) and max fusion (MA-F).
+There are two clear trends across tasks and evaluation settings: 1) global normalization (GL-N) significantly outperforms shot-level and scene-level normalization schemes and 2) nonlinear minimum fusion (MI-F) and inverse variance weighting (VA-GL-F, VA-SC-F, VA-SH-F) outperform uniform linear combination (LE-F) and max fusion (MA-F).
 For the remainder of this paper, we focus only on the best performing normalization (GL-N) and fusion (MI-F, VA-GL-F, VA-SC-F, VA-SH-F) schemes.
 Linear fusion (LE-F) results are also reported as baseline.

 In Fig. 4, frame precision results are shown as a function of summarization percentage (ranging from 5% to 70%).
-Results are shown for global normalization and the best performing schemes for the inter- and intramodal fusion tasks (same as in Table III).
-For audio feature fusion, in Fig. 4(a), MI-F performs best, while LE-F performs significantly worse compared to the rest.
+Results are shown for global normalization and the best performing schemes for the intermodal and intramodal fusion tasks (same as in Table III).
+For audio feature fusion, in Fig. 4(a), MI-F performs best, while LE-F performs significantly worse compared with the rest.
 All inverse variance schemes perform well, with VA-SH-F being the best (performing close to MI-F).
 For visual feature fusion, in Fig. 4(b), MI-F significantly outperforms the similarly performing inverse variance and linear fusion schemes.
 Note the low absolute precision scores achieved for the visual task (compared to audio detection precision).
-Results for multimodal saliency fusion are shown in Fig. 4(c),(d) on AV and AVS annotation, respectively.
-Relative scheme performs very poorly.
-Note that (absolute) precision scores are higher in Fig. 4(d) compared to (c), i.e., including content semantics in the evaluation improves saliency precision.
+Results for multimodal saliency fusion are shown in Fig. 4(c) and (d) on AV and AVS annotation, respectively.
+Relative scheme performance is consistent in both: MI-F performs best, followed closely by VA-SH-F, while linear fusion performs very poorly.
+Note that (absolute) precision scores are higher in Fig. 4(d) compared with those in Fig. 4(c), i.e., including content semantics in the evaluation improves saliency precision.
 Although detection relies on low-level features, semantic information might be sipping through from text saliency.
-Overall, the VA-SH-F and MI-F schemes work very well for both intra- and intermodal fusion.
+Overall, the VA-SH-F and MI-F schemes work very well for both intramodal and intermodal fusion.
 Nonlinear min (MI-F) works notably well for single modality fusion (e.g., visual), especially for shorter summaries.